 PuppetDB supports a relatively small number of commands.
 The command submission interface and all available commands are described at the commands page.

-Unlike the query API, these commands are generally only useful to Puppet itself, and all format conversion and command submission is handled by the PuppetDB-termini on your Puppet master.
+Unlike the query API, these commands are generally only useful to Puppet itself, and all format conversion and command submission is handled by the PuppetDB-termini on your Puppet Server.

 The “replace” commands all require data in one of the wire formats described below.